Last Updated on September 25, 2023

 Better Sleep 101: How’s Your Sleep Hygiene?

 The first step to fixing a sleep problem is evaluating whether you have what experts call good sleep hygiene, which means you’re following a regular schedule, powering down, cutting back on caffeine, limiting light in the bedroom, as well as some other behavioral factors that can significantly influence how well you sleep.
 A lot has been written on this in the last few years.
-Here’s a great overview.
+Here’s a good overview from Harvard.

 Also make sure your mattress is comfortable.
 If aches and pains are waking you frequently, you’re going to be tired and not functioning at your best.
 Replace your mattress if it’s not working for you, and do your health a favor: choose a nontoxic mattress made from latex, wool, or organic cotton that’s not treated with chemical fire retardants.